fbpx

 So Is Weatherproofing Unnecessary for Solar Installations?

 Although many of today’s leading panels are designed for extreme weather conditions, this doesn’t mean they can withstand everything Mother Nature throws at them.
 Proper mounting and racking are essential.
 This is especially true in in coastal areas that receive high velocity winds during tropical storm season.
-But as residents of Maryland, DC, New Jersey, and New York discovered in the wake of Hurricane Sandy, even they’re not immune to freak super-storms.
+But as residents of Maryland, New Jersey, and New York discovered in the wake of Hurricane Sandy, even they’re not immune to freak super-storms.
 Those with poorly installed solar PV systems lost power just like everyone else.

 So although most solar installations can endure a great deal of stress, there are important steps you should take to weatherproof your panels for extreme climate conditions.
 For a more in-depth look into solar weatherproofing, read Do I Need to Prepare My Solar Panels for a Super-storm?